MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Lower Level Data Store API

-If you want to make direct REST-based calls to the Datastore, check out the <a href="http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html" target="_blank">SMDataStore</a> class.
+All asynchronous methods which serve as basic wrappers on top of the REST API can be found in the <a href="http://stackmob.github.com/stackmob-ios-sdk/Classes/SMDataStore.html" target="_blank">SMDataStore</a> class.

 <div class="alert alert-info">
   <div class="row-fluid">